biosustain/recipe-book/pasta/marry-me-pasta.md

 ## Steps
 ### PASTA
 1. Boil pasta for 1 minute less than it says on the package
-2. When done, strain pasta but save a cup of pasta water
+2. When done, strain pasta but save a cup of pasta water.

 ### SAUCE
 1. Chop onion